 Unlike other types of cream, the clotted variety travels very well, and because of this, the cream was sent through the mail for decades and to all corners of the world.

 The simplest way to find it is online.
-Make sure it comes from Devon or Cornwall to ensure what you are buying is authentic (unless you are buying it from Stamfrey Farm, then you should be OK).
+Make sure it comes from Devon or Cornwall to ensure what you are buying is authentic (unless you are buying it from Stamfrey Farm, then you should be okay).